Jayinaksha/Hand_gestured_3d_visuliser/README.md

 # Hand_gestured_3d_visuliser
 The repo is dedicated to making of an handgestured 3d cad designer and model simulator all by handgestures and a camera.

-# Iron Man Hand Gesture 3D CAD System
+# Hand Gesture 3D CAD System

 A sophisticated hand gesture-controlled 3D creation system inspired by Tony Stark's holographic interface.
 Build, manipulate, and interact with 3D objects using just your hands and a webcam.